KevinTang2318/cp_dpo/README.md

 - **Persistent Disk Size**: 200GB
 - **OS**: Deep Learning VM for PyTorch 2.4 with CUDA 12.4 M126

 You would also need to install the `transformers` library and all its dependency on the VM to successfully run inference for Llama3.

+## Computational Resource Requirements for data generation and analysis
+Please install the necessary packages by running:
+    ```
+    pip install -r requirements.txt
+    ```
+For both training and inference, the minimum configuration would be two 3090s or any equivalent GPU with equal or higher RAM.
+All of them were trained on CUDA and no guarantee that it would run on other GPU devices.

 ## Execution Instructions for data generation and analysis
 1. Clone this repo onto your VM